EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 | Machine Learning Engineer | 8         | 152500         | 1                  |
 | Cloud Engineer            | 7         |                | 0                  |

 From the results we can see that data scientists and data analysts have the most job postings in Maryland.
 We can also notice how for some titles the sample size is small enough that there are very few data points for the average salary.
 For example, cloud engineer has 7 postings, but 0 of which contain a salary.
 Other job titles like Data Engineer have many more data points, so their average salary will be less affected by outliers and more representative of the true average salary.
 I am at college majoring in data science, so it is nice to see that it both has the most job postings and a good salary.

 ### Skills in Demand

-Now that I have a good idea of how many job postings are made in my field, I want to determine which skills I should be focusing the most on as a data scientist.
+Now that I have an idea of how many job postings are made in my field, I want to determine which skills I should be focusing the most on as a data scientist.
 To accomplish this, I first started by using a CTE to query the intersection table.
 I grouped by the skill ID and counted how many jobs require each skill, the average salary of those jobs, and the number of data points for that salary.
 Next, to turn the CTE into a more readable table that uses the skill names instead of IDs and includes the skill type, I queried the CTE and joined it with the skill_dim table to get the skill name and type.

 ```SQL
 WITH jobs_per_skill AS(